xAdiro/AsmLS/README.md

 Is a very primitive nasm assembly debugger currently with GPRs and flags preview.
 After picking your assembly file it will generate debug.bat next to it that you can run in your dos.

-It assumes you have a nasm compiler at a:/nasm/nasm.exe (otherwise you have to change it in debug.bat)
+It assumes you have a nasm compiler at a:/nasm/nasm.exe (otherwise you have to change it in runDebu.bat)

 ## Quick instruction
 1. Go to File -> Open new File, and choose your assembly file from dos